When Do Unfavorable Business Practices Become Illegal

 - Career interference.
 Consistent negative communications, actions and practices from employees can result in decreased productivity and morale among co-workers.
 Promptly addressing these concerns and preventing repeats of questionable acts can prevent potential legal issues in the future and promote a healthy workplace.

 - Discriminatory actions.
-You are probably aware of that basing employment decisions on a worker’s religious beliefs, gender, national origin or race is illegal.
+You are probably aware that basing employment decisions on a worker’s religious beliefs, gender, national origin or race is illegal.
 However, you are also breaking business regulations if you discriminate against employees who take medical leave, have a disability or claim workers’ compensation.

 You should consistently ensure your company is in line with business regulations, as well as address employee concerns quickly before they fest and become a part of your company culture.